robertbraeutigam/scan/README.md

 contain a wildcard route for all keys to a single host.
 The latter enables the device to connect through a SCAN gateway.

-####
- Local Network
+#### Local Network

 If a device does not have a statically available address for a static key, a local TCP/IP network resolution has to be attempted through a multicast UDP message.

 The UDP packet needs to be sent to 224.0.0.1, port 11372.
 The contents as follows:
-* Source static key (32 bytes)
+* 01 (fixed byte)
 * Target query static keys...
 (32 bytes each)

 The query can contain any number of target addresses between 0 and 100.
-All the hostdevices with the listed keys must respond to this query.
+All the host devices with the listed keys must respond to this query.
 A query with 0 target keys is a wildcard query, which means *all* devices in the local network must respond.

 Note that wildcard queries may or may not return all devices depending on online/offline status, or network topology.

-Devices that answer must do so with a UDP reply.
+All devices must be subscribed to the above multicast address and must reply when they are a target of a query with a UDP reply.
 Contents as follows:
+* 02 (fixed byte)
 * Static keys...
 (32 bytes each)

 This reply tells the requester that these static keys are reachable at